-Clubmark is a Sport England initiative that provides a ‘kitemark’ of quality for sports clubs.
-Its purpose is to identify and acknowledge those clubs that have shown that they are properly and efficiently managed, that provide a safe environment for young players to learn and enjoy their sport, and that have a high standard of equity and ethics towards all members.
+Clubmark is an initiative that provides a ‘kitemark’ of quality for sports clubs.
+Its purpose is to identify and acknowledge those clubs that have shown that they are properly and efficiently managed, that provide a safe environment for young and vulnerable players to learn and enjoy their sport, and that ensure high standard of equality and ethics towards all members.

-Clubs that have gained Sport England Clubmark status are therefore nationally recognised as being run in a safe, effective and child-friendly manner.
+Clubs with Clubmark status are therefore nationally recognised as being run in a safe, effective and child-friendly manner.

-The Clubmark accreditation scheme is fully integrated with Safe Hands, the ECB’s welfare of young people in Cricket policy.
+Clubmark is integrated with Safe Hands, the ECB’s welfare of young people in cricket policy.

 How is Clubmark status achieved?